 What research gap are you addressing with your protocol?

-: Obtaining fibers of six different muscles allowed us to show that the Ca2+ transient kinetics known as morphology type II can be generalized to type IIX and IIB fibers regardless of the location or function of their muscle source.
+Valeria Hernández: Obtaining fibers of six different muscles allowed us to show that the Ca2+ transient kinetics known as morphology type II can be generalized to type IIX and IIB fibers regardless of the location or function of their muscle source.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 3.8.2 and 3.8.3